neooffice/NeoOffice/README.txt

    http://download.microsoft.com/download/5/8/2/58223f79-689d-47ae-bdd0-056116ee8d16/DXSDK_Nov08.exe

-4. Download and install the latest Java Development Kit (JDK) from the following URL:
+4. Download and install the Java 1.6 Development Kit (JDK) from the following URL.
+Note: do not use the Java 1.7 JDK:

    http://www.oracle.com/technetwork/java/javase/downloads